- A1 – Driving semiconductor metasurfaces to lasing

 Primary doctoral supervisors: Prof. Dr. Andreas Tünnermann (FSU, email@example.com, www.acp.uni-jena.de/tuennermann), A/Prof. Dr. Lan Fu (ANU), Prof. Dr. Thomas Pertsch (FSU), Prof. Dr. Hoe Tan (ANU), A/Prof. Dr. Duk-Yong Choi (ANU)

-The integration of optical metasurfaces in liquid crystal (LC) cells has proven a successful strategy to realize pronounced metasurface resonance tuning.
-Such integration promises to enable for the first time spatial light modulation with unitary efficiency and fast speed, derived from a subwavelength size of both the individual pixels and thickness of the device.
-This project targets the realization of fully programmable metasurfaces based on LC integration, which exhibit complex dynamic functionalities dependent on one or more external stimuli.
-As a central goal, dynamic control of the metasurface response with high spatial resolution will be realized as a central step towards metasurfaces with freely programmable optical functionality.
+The integration of optical metasurfaces in liquid crystal (LC) cells has proven to be a successful strategy to realize pronounced metasurface resonance tuning.
+Such integration promises to enable spatial light modulation with unitary efficiency and fast speed, derived from a subwavelength size of both the individual pixels and thickness of the device for the first time.
+This project targets the realization of fully programmable metasurfaces based on LC integration, which exhibits complex dynamic functionalities dependent on one or more external stimuli.
+Dynamic control of the metasurface response with high spatial resolution will be realized as a central step towards metasurfaces with freely programmable optical functionality.

 Primary doctoral supervisors: Dr. Isabelle Staude (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/staude), Prof. Dr. Dragomir Neshev (ANU), Dr. Falk Eilenberger (FSU), Prof. Dr. Andreas Tünnermann (FSU/Fraunhofer IOF), A/Prof. Dr. Duk-Yong Choi (ANU), Prof. Dr. Ilya Shadrivov (ANU)

 Monolayer transition metal dichalcogenides (TMD) have been intensively studied in recent years owing to their unique electronic and optical properties.
 The 2D nature of both TMDs and metasurfaces facilitates their integration and makes their hybrids particularly suited for a large range of applications.
-However, the integration of TMDs with optical metasurfaces was, so far, hampered by the lack of integrated growth technologies, requiring scientists to resort to the manual transfer of 2D-materials to nanostructured substrates.
-In this project we will focus on the integration of TMDs and their heterostructures with resonant metasurfaces, with the aim of switching the latter’s interaction with light, using coupling of selective excitonic features to resonant modes of the meta-atoms.
+However, the integration of TMDs with optical metasurfaces has been hampered so far by the lack of integrated growth technologies, requiring scientists to resort to the manual transfer of 2D materials to nanostructured substrates.
+In this project, we will focus on the integration of TMDs and their heterostructures with resonant metasurfaces with the aim of switching the latter’s interaction with light using coupling of selective excitonic features to resonant modes of the meta-atoms.

 Primary doctoral supervisors: Falk Eilenberger (FSU, email@example.com, www.acp.uni-jena.de/eilenberger), A/Prof. Dr. Yuerui Lu (ANU), Prof. Dr. Ping Koy Lam, Prof. Dr. Andreas Tünnermann (FSU/Fraunhofer IOF), Prof. Dr. Isabelle Staude (FSU), Jun.-Prof. Dr. Giancarlo Soavi (FSU)

 When appearing separately, frequency dispersion, spatial dispersion, and nonlinearity are well-understood effects in optical physics.
 However, if these effects appear simultaneously, they give rise to non-trivial phenomena.
-The complexity of these phenomena is further increased by spatial inhomogeneity of the system, which together with the nonlinearity-induced temporal inhomogeneity eventually gives rise to a loss of translation symmetries both in space and time.
+The complexity of these phenomena is further increased by spatial inhomogeneity of the system, which, together with the nonlinearity-induced temporal inhomogeneity eventually gives rise to a loss of translation symmetries both in space and time.
 Effectively eliminating conservation laws in a controllable fashion, such systems could display any type of system behavior.
-This project will study the arising new complex phenomena in nonlinear metasurfaces, holding a promise to realize multifunctional nano-sized optical systems.
+This project will study the arising of new complex phenomena in nonlinear metasurfaces, which holds promise in realizing multifunctional nano-sized optical systems.

 Primary doctoral supervisors: Prof. Dr. Thomas Pertsch (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/pertsch), Prof. Dr. C. Jagadish (ANU), Prof. Dr. Isabelle Staude (FSU), Prof. Dr. Ilya Shadrivov (ANU)

-In this project we will realize and study active metasurfaces based on strong coupling between excitons in a semiconducting material and photons confined by a resonator or waveguiding structures.
-A high energy electron-hole plasma is formed if either a quantum well or one or a few atomically thin layers of a transition metal dichalcogenide crystals is excited with photon energies well above the band gap.
+In this project, we will realize and study active metasurfaces based on strong coupling between excitons in a semiconducting material and photons confined by a resonator or waveguiding structures.
+A high-energy electron-hole plasma is formed if either a quantum well or one or a few atomically thin layers of a transition metal dichalcogenide crystal is excited with photon energies well above the band gap.
 Pairs of electrons and holes form excitons and relax towards the band edge due to Coulomb scattering and interaction with phonons.
-For an electromagnetic resonance close to the 1s-exciton energy, strong exciton-photon coupling occurs resulting in the formation of new collective states, so-called exciton-polaritons.
+Given an electromagnetic resonance close to the 1s-exciton energy, strong exciton-photon coupling occurs, resulting in the formation of new collective states (so-called exciton-polaritons).
 Our project aims to explore the capabilities of effective potential and loss/gain landscapes for exciton-polaritons which will be created by either a structured illumination with an incoherent driving field and/or by subwavelength patterning.

 Primary doctoral supervisors: Dr. Jer-Shing Huang (FSU, email@example.com, www.acp.uni-jena.de/huang), Prof. Dr. Ilya Shadrivov (ANU), Prof. Dr. Isabelle Staude (FSU), Prof. Dr. Ulf Peschel (FSU)

-Single photon detection will have tremendous impact in a broad spectrum of applications including astro- and astroparticle physics, photon science and spectroscopy, quantum cryptography and quantum optics.
+Single photon detection will have tremendous impacts in a broad spectrum of applications, including astro- and astroparticle physics, photon science and spectroscopy, quantum cryptography and quantum optics.
 Due to their excellent characteristics, superconducting nanowire single-photon detectors and single photon avalanche photodetectors have attracted much attention in recent years despite the need to cool them to cryogenic temperatures.
-In this project we aim to enhance the single photon detection efficiency of superconducting nanowire single-photon detectors and single photon avalanche photodetectors by frequency-selective metasurfaces.
+In this project, we aim to enhance the single photon detection efficiency of superconducting nanowire single-photon detectors and single photon avalanche photodetectors by frequency-selective metasurfaces.
 Furthermore, we will realize polarization-dependent single photon detection using anisotropic metasurface designs.

 Primary doctoral supervisors: Prof. Dr. Heidemarie Schmidt (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/hschmidt), A/Prof. Dr. Lan Fu (ANU), Dr. Christin David (FSU), Prof. Dr. Ilya Shadrivov (ANU)

-Quantum imaging protocols, like quantum ghost imaging, promise an enhanced sensitivity and access to enlarged spectral ranges compared to classical schemes.
-However, they are usually measuring the intensity of light only and hence cannot detect fully transmissive objects.
-On the other hand, for many interesting applications, e.g. in biology and life sciences, the objects under investigations are mostly transmissive, but have a distinct influence on the polarization of light, which cannot be easily characterized with established measurement modalities.
+Quantum imaging protocols like quantum ghost imaging promise an enhanced sensitivity and access to enlarged spectral ranges compared to classical schemes.
+However, they usually measure only the intensity of light and hence cannot detect fully transmissive objects.
+On the other hand, for many interesting applications, e.g. in biology and the life sciences, the objects under investigations are mostly transmissive, but have a distinct influence on the polarization of light, which cannot be easily characterized with established measurement modalities.
 This project aspires to use metasurfaces in a quantum ghost imaging scheme, combining the advantageous features of quantum measurement protocols with the capabilities of metasurfaces for advanced polarization state control.

 Primary doctoral supervisors: Prof. Dr. Thomas Pertsch (FSU, email@example.com, www.acp.uni-jena.de/pertsch), Prof. Dr. Andrey Sukhorukov (ANU), Prof. Dr. Isabelle Staude (FSU), Dr. Frank Setzpfandt (FSU)

 Photocatalysis plays a vital part in environment and energy applications such as wastewater treatment, water splitting, carbon dioxide reduction, disinfection, and solar desalination.
-However, the typically employed semiconductors suffer from low quantum efficiencies and are photoactive in the ultra-violet, insensitive to a major part of the visible solar spectrum, and inapplicable to biological and chemical applications where absorption lies in the far-infrared.
-Metasurfaces allow enhancing quantum efficiencies and geometrically tailor resonances, thus allowing for nanophotonic enhancement of photocatalytic processes.
+However, the semiconductors typically employed suffer from low quantum efficiencies and are photoactive in the ultraviolet, insensitive to a major part of the visible solar spectrum, and inapplicable to biological and chemical applications where absorption lies in the far-infrared.
+Metasurfaces allow for the enhancing of quantum efficiencies and for geometrical tailoring of resonances, thus allowing for nanophotonic enhancement of photocatalytic processes.
 This project will develop a theoretical description of photocatalysis at metasurfaces with focus on the enhancement phenomena mediated by specific metallic and dielectric nanostructures realized at ANU.